jgreazel/senior-design/README.md

 Commands to be executed while in `backend/api` directory.

 ### Installation
-In the backend directory, run `python3 -m pip install -r requirements.txt`.
+In the backend directory, run:

+ `python3 -m pip install -r requirements.txt`

 If that does not work or if the `requirements.txt` file is out-of-date, run the following in the `backend/api` directory:

 `python3 -m pip install Django djangorestframework django-cors-headers nashpy`

+In the `backend/api` directory, run the following:

+`python3 -m pip install nashpy`

 ### Run
 `python3 manage.py runserver`